Stick Together (The Superjesus song)

-"Stick Together" is a rock song performed by Australian band The Superjesus.
+"Stick Together" is a song by Australian band the Superjesus.
 The song was released in April 2003 as the lead single from the band's third studio album, Rock Music (2003).
-The song peaked at number 35 on the Australian ARIA Singles Chart, becoming the band's fourth top 40 single.

-In October 2014, The Superjesus went into Music Feeds Studio and performed an acoustic version of "Stick Together".
+The song peaked at number 35 on the Australian ARIA Singles Chart, becoming the band's fourth and final top-40 single.
+In October 2014, the Superjesus went into Music Feeds Studio and performed an acoustic version of "Stick Together".